Warcraft: The Alliance

 The Alliance has been present in some form in all Warcraft games.
 In all three real-time strategy games, the Alliance are the protagonists of their campaign, and are one of the two main protagonist factions in World of Warcraft.
 They are also the primary antagonists of Warcraft and the orc campaigns in Warcraft II.
 The Alliance began in Warcraft II when the human kingdoms and demihumans strategically united to fend off the conquering Horde.
 Thus they are enemies to the Horde.
 The Alliance has evolved over the course of the franchise, losing allies and gaining new members, but the Alliance has endured over the years.
 They are united to uphold their common noble ideals and are bound together by a sense of brotherhood forged by all the battles they've endured together.

 The current major races of the Alliance are the humans of Stormwind, the Night Elves of Teldrassil, and the Dwarves of Ironforge.
 Other races who have joined or allied with the Alliance include the Gnomes of Gnomeregan, the Draenei of Outland, the Worgens of Gilneas (creatures that resemble hunched over werewolves), and the Tushui Pandaren.
 The outbreak of the Fourth War saw the human kingdom of Kul Tiras return to the Alliance.
 The Dark Iron dwarves officially allied with the Alliance during this time as well, along with Void Elves.
 Lightforged Draenei which were light infused Draenei also allied with the Alliance during this time along with the Army of the Light who they originally served.
 Also, a group of mechagnomes, which were gnomes that began augmenting themselves with mechanical parts in an attempt to return to their titan-based form joined as well.
 When the Dragon Isles reopened the draconic Dracthyr Obsidian Warders weyrn officially joined.
 Later some reawakened Earthen of Khaz Algar, independent of their titan edicts, also chose to ally with the Alliance.

 The Alliance is led by a military commander who coordinates the military actions of all the races in the Alliance.
 The title for this position depends on the rank of the individual (e.g., Anduin Lothar was a knight and his title was Supreme Allied Commander.
 Varian Wrynn is a king and his title is High King).
 This title may require an aspect of diplomacy or has strong political clout as the other leaders can choose not to commit their forces to the commander if they dislike the commander's leadership.
-Though how much forces and resources are contributed to the war effort is left to each individual leader's discretion, when the military commander issues a call to arms, all races of the Alliance are expected to contribute.
+Though how many forces and resources are contributed to the war effort is left to each individual leader's discretion, when the military commander issues a call to arms, all races of the Alliance are expected to contribute.